-Social media is a powerful marketing tool in the right hands, but it’s not a marketing platform, and making mistakes while using it for business purposes is easy.
-If you are a small business owner looking for some good advice on how to properly use social media platforms, try to avoid the following social media marketing mistakes.
+In the right hands, social media is a powerful marketing tool.
+But it’s not a marketing platform, and making mistakes while using it for business is easy.
+If you are a small business owner looking for some good advice on how to properly use social media platforms, try to avoid the following mistakes.

-1. Focusing your efforts on getting more Facebook likes.
+1. Focusing your efforts only on getting more Facebook likes

 The fact is that few Facebook users ever return to a brand page after they’ve liked it.
 Likes bring reputation and traffic, but they don’t usually bring sales, at least not without ads.

-Social media marketing requires work and commitment to work.
-Today, when everyone and their grandmother are using Facebook and Twitter and WordPress, it’s easy to do social media marketing, but without a plan and dedication you won’t achieve enough to justify the time you invest in it.
+Today, when everyone and their grandmother is using Facebook and Twitter, it’s easy to do social media marketing.
+But without a plan and clear goals, you won’t achieve enough to justify the time you have to invest in it.

-One of the most popular social media marketing rules says that you shouldn’t speak only about yourself.
-Some SMBs interpret this rule radically and write nothing about themselves, only content about third parties.
-With this approach nobody will reproach you for being a braggart, but nobody will buy your unknown product either.
+One of the most popular social media marketing rules says that you shouldn’t speak too much about yourself.
+Some SMBs interpret this rule radically and write nothing about themselves — only curate content from third parties.
+With this approach, nobody will reproach you for being a braggart.
+But nobody will buy your unknown product either.

-Urging your fans or followers to like or share every update you post gives the impression that you’re asking for a favor.
-It could even become annoying and will soon become ineffective, too.
-Drive engagement by choosing enticing pictures and writing compelling headlines.
+Urging your fans or followers to like or share every update you post gives the impression that you’re asking for favors all the time.
+It could even become annoying.
+Instead, drive engagement by choosing enticing pictures and writing compelling headlines.

-Most SMBs using social media know that it’s good to try to provide customer support directly through Facebook or their corporate blog, but few do it fast enough.
-Social media users expect replies within minutes, or one or two hours at most.
+Most SMBs using social media know that it’s good to try to provide customer support directly through Facebook or their corporate blog.
+But few do it fast enough.
+Social media users expect replies within minutes.
 There’s no good replying days later.
-For this reason it might be necessary to assign one member form the IT staff to monitor and answer questions as soon as they appear.
+For this reason, it may be necessary to have someone from customer support monitor and answer questions as soon as they appear.

-While Facebook and Twitter tend to work for all kinds of businesses, sites like LinkedIn, YouTube, Yelp, Pinterest, or Instagram tend to suit some businesses more than others.
-For example, because it’s so visual, Pinterest is a more effective marketing tool for a women’s hair salon or fashion shop than it is for a computer repair service or translations firm.
+While Facebook and Twitter tend to work for all kinds of businesses, sites like LinkedIn, YouTube, Yelp, Pinterest, or Instagram suit some businesses better.
+For example, because it’s so visual, Pinterest is a more effective marketing tool for a women’s hair salon or fashion shop than it is for a computer repair service.

-Websites like Yelp or TripAdvisor that feature reviews and can be conveniently accessed on-the-go through mobile devices can sometimes help a growing local business more than Facebook or Twitter, where the competition is tough, and where the focus is on engagement and brand culture, rather than on description/location/contact.
+Websites like Yelp or TripAdvisor feature customer reviews and can be easily accessed on mobile.
+They can help a growing local business more than Facebook or Twitter, where the competition is tough, and where the focus is on engagement and brand culture, rather than on description, location, and contact.